 Although companies have understood the importance of technologies such as Robotic Process Automation (RPA), Process Mining or even cloud automation with iPaaS for re-engineering and optimizing their processes, there is still uncertainty in many cases about the best approach.
 It is not enough to plan an RPA solution or the like only for extracting, sorting or copying data.
 This kind of automation thinking does not do enough justice to the efficiency concept behind process automation.
 Rather, what is appropriate is a holistic understanding of how automation can be integrated into existing workflows and the operational platform in a meaningful and profitable way.
-Whether you have a large or small business looking for an automation solution, you need to address the question: Make or buy.
+Whether you have a large or small business looking for an automation solution, you need to address the question: Process Automation Make or Buy.

 In this blog post, we will therefore look at the most important factors to consider to help you make the right choice: Do I hire a consultancy to automate my processes or do I take automation into my own hands?
 You could generalize and say that the obvious thing to do is to automate simple processes yourself and leave the automation of more complex processes to external experts.
 But that is too short-sighted.